Rise of Empires: Ottoman

 Rise of Empires: Ottoman is a Turkish historical docudrama, starring Cem Yiğit Üzümoğlu, Tommaso Basili and Daniel Nuță.
 Its first season, which consists of 6 episodes, is directed by Emre Sahin and written by Kelly McPherson.
 It became available for streaming on Netflix on 24 January 2020.
 It deals with the Ottoman Empire and Mehmed the Conqueror and tells the story of the Fall of Constantinople.
 The second season also has 6 episodes and premiered on 29 December 2022, focusing on the 1462 campaign against Vlad the Impaler in Wallachia (in present-day Romania).

 Premise

+Season 1

-In Season 1, Rise of Empires: Ottoman, Sultan Mehmed the Conqueror wages a campaign to take the Eastern Roman capital of Constantinople in 1453, resulting in the capture of the city and establishment of the Ottoman Empire.
+In the first season,Sultan Mehmed the Conqueror wages a campaign to take the Eastern Roman capital of Constantinople in 1453, resulting in the capture of the city and establishment of the Ottoman Empire.Following the death of his father Murad II, the young Sultan Mehmed II ascends to the throne with an unwavering ambition to capture the Byzantine capital.
+The series chronicles the technical challenges of the siege, including the construction of the massive Orban cannons and the innovative transport of the Ottoman navy over land to enter the Golden Horn.
+Amidst internal friction with Grand Vizier Çandarlı Halil Pasha and guidance from his stepmother Mara Branković(played by Tuba Büyüküstün), Mehmed faces off against Emperor Constantine XI and the Genoese defender Giovanni Giustiniani.
+The season culminates in the successful Ottoman breach of the Theodosian Walls, marking the end of the Byzantine Empire and the rise of the Ottoman Empire as a global power.

+Season 2

-In Season 2, Mehmed vs. Vlad, Mehmed the Conqueror and Vlad the Impaler, childhood companions in the Ottoman court, go head-to-head in the 1462 Ottoman invasion of Wallachia.
+Mehmed vs. Vlad, Mehmed the Conqueror and Vlad the Impaler, childhood companions in the Ottoman court, go head-to-head in the 1462 Ottoman invasion of Wallachia.